chicio/chicio.github.io/src/posts/2021-11-05-contract-testing-asynchronous-messaging-pact-junit-mockk.md

 ![contract testing pact](../images/posts/pact-contract-testing.jpg "Pact contract testing")

-In this post I will show you how we tested a messaging interaction between two microservices using Pact.
+In this post I will show you how me and Felice tested a messaging interaction between two microservices using Pact with the help of [Stefano Varesi](https://www.linkedin.com/in/stefanovaresi/), a senior software engineer that works in the lastminute.com team that introduced Pact in the company.
 How does it work?
-Pact is a [consumer driven contract testing](https://martinfowler.com/articles/consumerDrivenContracts.html "consumer driven contract testing"): it is responsibility of the consumer to generate the contract that will be used by the provider to verify its correctness.
+Pact is a [consumer driven contract testing](https://martinfowler.com/articles/consumerDrivenContracts.html
+"consumer driven contract testing"): it is responsibility of the consumer to generate the contract that will be used by the provider to verify its correctness.
 As you can see from the image above, there are three key actors in pact test: